 Develop social “anchors.”
 When going to a party or a new karate class, try to carpool so your child can walk in with a friend.
 For school projects, ask the teacher to pair your child with a friendly peer who can field questions about things like what to bring or wear.
 Having a buddy can help make events feel less threatening.

 Make a plan for lunchtime and recess.
-During unstructured times, kids get to make up the rules, and your child may have a lot of trouble reading the environment.
+During unstructured times, kids get to make up the rules.
+Your child may have a lot of trouble reading the environment.
 Work with teachers and school staff to help your child deal with social anxiety during these less structured times of the day.
 Don’t leave this to chance.
-Without a plan, your child will likely have more failures than successes, and the problem may snowball.
+Without a plan, your child will likely have more failures than successes.

 Make a plan for headaches and stomachaches.
 Keep in mind that physical complaints may be your child’s way to avoid something scary.
 Ask specifics so you can help your child come up with strategies.
 For example, you might ask, “What would it take to help you feel better right now?”